-The tax refund money you receive with your tax return is your money that you give to the IRS interest free and is a result of too few allowances entered on your W-4.
-You can have or keep your future refund money now by simply increasing your allowances and your W-4 and by submitting it to your employer(s).
+If you receive a tax refund when you file your tax return, please be aware that this is your money that you give to the IRS interest free and is a result of too few allowances entered on your W-4.
+Therefore, you may be penalizing yourself by not receiving your money now via your paycheck.
+To have or keep your future refund money now, simply increase your allowances on your W-4 and submit it to your employer(s).
 You can submit W-4's as often as you wish.

 Before you change the number of allowances on your W-4, please review or shape your personal paycheck Tax Withholding assessment or strategy.

-What is a W-4?
 A form you use to report how much federal tax you want taken out from your paycheck.
-You submit the form your employer(s) and not the IRS.
-More W-4 Details.
+You submit the W-4 form to your employer(s) and not the IRS and not to the State Agency(ies).

-Where Do I Submit a W-4?
-Once you completed, signed and printed the W-4 form you submit it to your current employer.
+Once you have completed, signed, and printed the W-4 form, you should submit it to your current employer.
 You can have different allowances on different W-4 forms for different employers.

-How Often Can I Submit a W-4?
 There is no limit.
-Once you have completed and submitted a W-4 between that meets your tax withholding strategy, change it only when life changing or income changing events occur.
+Once you have completed and submitted a W-4 that meets your tax withholding strategy, change it only when life changing or income changing events occur.